Vous êtes un professionnel et vous avez besoin d'une formation ?

 fval : number

-The function value at the minimum point.
+(Optional output) The function value evaluated at the minimizer.

 ierr : int

-An error flag (0 if converged, 1 if maximum number of
+(Optional output) An error flag (0 if converged, 1 if maximum number of

 function calls reached).